rumeshmadhusanka/logger/README.md

 Create a system service:<br>
-Place the logger.service file in `/etc/systemd/system/` directory
+Place the logger.service file in `/etc/systemd/system/` directory.
+Modify the working directory and user.
 ```
 systemctl start logger.service
 ```